The original do-it-yourself travel guide to Europe SM

 On the Meter

 In America we are used to having a local toll free calling area.
-Within a 10 to 15 mile radius around our home we can talk all day and not be charged a penny above our basic service cost.
+Within a 10 to 15 mile radius around our home we can talk all day and not be charged a penny above our basic service cost, for most telephone companies.
 In Europe, it is completely different.
 Every call, no matter where, is charged by the minute.
-This will certainly put a cramp in your internet browsing enjoyment if you are on a modem.
+This is the way AT+T charges for its Uverse service in the USA now, unless you subscribe to unlimited voice.

 Telephone Booths

-Calls within a country can be made from any phone booth.
+Calls within a country can be made from any phone booth, when you find one.
 Just insert some coins, dial the city code and then the local number.
 When dialing a city code from within that country, you must dial a zero first.
 In Finland dial a 9 first.
 For example, to place a call to the Munich Tourist Office from any city in Germany, dial the city code, 089, and then the local number, 233-96-555.
 They usually speak English at the tourist office.

 Instructions are usually given in three or more languages or in easily understood diagrams, known as pictograms.
 The method of operation varies from country to country.
 Normally, you lift the receiver, insert some coins, get a dial tone, and then dial.
 The sound of the dial tone varies from country to country.
 Sometimes it even sounds like the American busy signal.
 Sometimes the sound of the other phone ringing sounds like the American busy signal.
 The busy signal in Europe is usually a very short repeating buzt buzt buzt.